 Medical Marijuana and Legislation by State

-Washington, D.C., and 29 states passed legislation allowing the use of marijuana-based products for medical purposes.
-Three of those states (Minnesota, New York and Ohio) do not allow it to be smoked.
-In some states patients must register to possess and use cannabis.
-Other states require patients to acquire a document from a physician stating that the patient has an approved condition.
+In some states where medical marijuana is legalized, consumers must register to possess and use cannabis.
+Other states require consumers to acquire a document from a physician stating that the patient has an approved condition.
 Under federal law doctors cannot prescribe cannabis, but many states authorize them to issue certifications that allow patients to obtain medical marijuana.

-PD is a qualifying condition for medical marijuana in: Arizona, Connecticut, Florida, Illinois, Maine, New Mexico, New York, Pennsylvania and Rhode Island.
+PD is listed as a qualifying condition for medical marijuana in Connecticut, Florida, Illinois, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Mexico, New York, Ohio, Pennsylvania and West Virginia.

-Medical marijuana is legal in: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, West Virginia, and Washington, D.C.
-In Texas, medical marijuana is only approved for people with epilepsy.
+Medical marijuana is legal in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, West Virginia and Washington, DC.

 Parkinson’s Foundation Centers of Excellence and Medicinal Marijuana